 Every year, thousands attend the NRPA Annual Conference because they know GREAT IDEAS START HERE!
 Don’t miss this premier event of the park and recreation community.

 The opening session is the one time a year when thousands of park and recreation professionals convene for inspiring, thought provoking information on the field.
-Hear from the top leaders in parks and recreation as well as industry experts and get your conference week started right.
+This year, you heard from the top leaders in parks and recreation as well as industry experts and got your conference week started right.
 With the 50th Anniversary here, be prepared for some fun too!

-This year, immediately following the opening session, meet Keynote speaker Gil Penalosa in the exhibit hall at the Learning Lab – Engage (Booth 2051) starting at 10:45 a.m.
-This is your chance to talk one-on-one with Gil to gain insights from him for your community as well as ask questions based on his keynote presentation.
-This is a great opportunity to speak with one of the foremost thought leaders in parks and recreation, so plan to be there!
+Immediately following the opening session on Tuesday, Keynote speaker Gil Penalosa was available in the exhibit hall Learning Lab – Engage (Booth 2051) starting at 10:45 a.m.
+Delegates were able to visit one-on-one with Gil to gain insights from him for their community as well as ask questions based on his keynote presentation.
+It was a great opportunity to speak with one of the foremost thought leaders in parks and recreation.

 Gil Penalosa is passionate about cities for all people.
 Gil advises decision makers and communities on how to create vibrant cities and healthy communities for everyone regardless of social, economic or ethnic background.
 His focus is on the design and use of parks and streets as great public places, as well as sustainable mobility: walking, cycling and public transit.